 This is known as clickwrap and it is a popular way of assuring acceptance of agreements with web sites and apps.
 It works well for these purposes too if you allow people to purchase your product or service online.

-Here's an example from H. Samuel:
+Here's another example from H. Samuel:

 H Samuel checkout form with Agree to Terms and Conditions checkbox

-When you draft a Terms and Conditions agreement for your small business, you need the correct provisions but also the right mindset.
+When you draft a Terms and Conditions agreement for your business, you need the correct provisions but also the right mindset.
 This agreement exists to preserve your business under the worst developments.
 You need to draft it to offer that protection.

 You can do that by following these tips: